 - Hospital Hottie:

 - Inspirationally Disadvantaged: Matt.
-It helps that his portrayed was paralyzed in Real Life.
+It helps that his actor was paralyzed in Real Life.
 Even better, he was given storylines that could have easily been written for an able-bodied actor.

 - Ironic Name: The show is called Port Charles, after the town it's set in, when most of the action takes place in the hospital and focuses on the doctors and nurses working there.
 (Strangely, this is a reversal of the situation with its parent show, called General Hospital even though most of the action takes place in the surrounding town)

 - Left Hanging: The show ended on an unresolved cliffhanger, since its taping structure did not allow the writers to wrap up the existing storylines.
 Averted in 2013, when General Hospital revisited the final storyline and provided (some) resolution.